AlexJReid/blog/content/posts/runhouse/index.md

 I then created a Cloud Run service with this image and ran a few queries from the [ontime tutorial](https://clickhouse.tech/docs/en/getting_started/example_datasets/ontime/).

-As per the workaround, logs report that `timer_create` on Cloud Run might not be behaving as expected.
+As per the workaround, logs now report that `timer_create` on Cloud Run might not be behaving as expected.
 ![Error](runhouse-7.png)

 And...